 I am honestly so happy that more and more people are shopping sustainably, and even buying second hand.
 I have mentioned before, but it has never been a problem or weird thing for me.
 I have always since I was a kid shopped in Charity shops, and so did my friends.

-In saying that shopping in Charity shops are great for your budget.
+In saying that shopping in Charity shops are great for your budget for Christmas.
 You can find decorations, toys, clothes, cards and even wrapping paper.
-Therefore, I recommend checking out your local Charity shops (if they are open of course during this time), because you do find some great pieces for great prices.
+Therefore, I recommend checking out your local Charity shops, because you do find some great pieces for great prices.

 Something I also recommend in addition to your spreadsheets is to create lists.
-This could be something for you to do every time you go shopping (or even if you shop online), but it helps you stay on budget.
+This could be something for you to do every time you go shopping (or even if you shop online), but it helps you stay on budget for Christmas.

 I normally write down everything I want to get that day (if it is a shopping day) and I am strict with myself to stick to that list.
 Unless I find something that I wasn’t expecting for someone else.
 However, normally I am pretty good at staying on task and this stops me from overspending because, I just go out to get what I need.